-Korean War Veterans of Mohave County: The Korean War Veterans Association will not meet in the month of May, but we will meet the first Saturday of each month at 1 p.m. on June 3 at the VFW post 10386 located at 3036 John L Avenue, Kingman.
+Korean War Veterans of Mohave County: The Korean War Veterans Association will not meet in the month of May, but we will meet the first Saturday of June.
+Please join us at 1 p.m. on June 3 at the VFW post 10386 located at 3036 John L Avenue, Kingman.
 Meetings are normally the first Saturday of each month at 1 p.m.
 We are always looking for new applicants.
 Just bring your DD214 and we will do the rest.
 We look forward to seeing you.
 For further information, please call 928-757-0492.

 Living the Loss of Your Child Christ Care Grief Group: We meet on the first Wednesday of each month at 6 p.m. in the Golden Valley Baptist Church, 100 S. Higley Road, Golden Valley.
 The meetings are open to those who have lost children or loved ones.
 The meetings are to share, show compassion and support, and encourage personal Christian growth during this most difficult time in our lives.
 Our main purpose is to care for others as Christ cares for us.
 For more information, contact Cynde Anthony at 928-856-0847 or Angie Berg at 928-716-9590.